 Despite that.
 Casio folded its device within an ultra-rugged casing that is compliant to Military Standard MIL-STD-810G testing.
 The rugged Casio watch enables you to choose intervals for the device to track your location via GPS and it has 4GB of internal memory for you to download certain areas of the map for offline use.
 The WSD-F30 is made to last for three days of trekking, you can extend the battery life even further by using it as a monochrome-only watch.
 It will also turn into monochrome mode automatically when the power is low.

 Best for hiking: Suunto 9

-Suunto 9 is a best of watch for tracking activities.
-It can maintain recording activity data for up to 120 hours with one single charge, a watch that’s built to last is what you need for company on your hiking endeavors.
+Suunto 9 is a prime watch for tracking outdoor activities.
+It can maintain recording activity data for up to 120 hours with one single charge, a watch that’s built to last is what you need to keep your company on hiking endeavors.
 Suunto’s technology behind FusedTrack makes sure that the power juice on the timepiece is preserved for a long time when used to track ultra-long trips.

 Hikers that choose to add the Suunto 9 watch to their gear receive constant heart rate monitoring, GPS navigation with topographic, satellite, and terrain modes, provides heatmaps for best hiking routes that are based on user experience and points of interests you might want to check out, and keeps you updated with weather conditions and alerts if there’s a storm coming soon.

 Besides making a fabulous hiking watch, the Suunto 9 supports over than 80 different sports for tracking and training.
-Does well when exposed to the harsh environment as it is completely waterproof and is compatible with iOS and Android devices.Buy from Amazon
+Does well when exposed to the harsh environment as it is a completely waterproof wearable that is compatible with iOS and Android cellphones.Buy from Amazon

 Best for backpacking: Casio GPR-B1000 Rangeman